Town: Netherlands

-In New Zealand, a town is a built-up area that is not large enough to be considered a city.
-Historically, this definition corresponded to a population of between approximately 1,000 and 20,000.
-Towns have no independent legal existence, being administered simply as built-up parts of districts, or, in some cases, of cities.

-New Zealand's towns vary greatly in size and importance, ranging from small rural service centres to significant regional centres such as Blenheim and Taupō.
-Typically, once a town reaches a population of somewhere between 20,000 and 30,000 people, it will begin to be informally regarded as a city.
-One who regards a settlement as too small to be a town will typically call it a "township" or "village."

 Norway

 In Norway, city and town both translate to by, even if a city may be referred to as storby ('large town').
 They are all part of and administered as a kommune ('municipality').

 Norway has had inland the northernmost city in the world: Hammerfest.
 Now the record is held by New Ålesund on the Norwegian island Svalbard.

+The oldest town in Norway is Tønsberg, founded during the Viking Age.
+The year when the town was founded and which person who founded it is unknown, but Snorri Sturluson says in the Saga of Harald Fairhair that the market town existed before the Battle of Hafrsfjord in the year 872.
+Nowadays Tønsberg is considered a city (storby).